Lynn Canyon Park safety improvements

-To address significant safety issues for pedestrians and traffic, relieve congestion, and help traffic flow, a number of improvements are planned.
+To address significant safety issues for pedestrians and traffic, relieve congestion, and help traffic flow, a number of improvements have been made.

-- Creating a pedestrian-only area between the Ecology Centre and café
+- Created a pedestrian-only area between the Ecology Centre and café

-- Adding accessible parking stalls and repaving internal roads
+- Added accessible parking stalls and repaved internal roads

-- Eliminating blind spots by improving sight lines for vehicles
+- Eliminated blind spots by improving sight lines for vehicles

-- Making accessible pathways into and throughout parking areas
+- Made accessible pathways into and throughout parking areas

 Better road access

-- Creating safer drop off zones for buses and groups visiting the Ecology Centre
+- Created safer drop off zones for buses and groups visiting the Ecology Centre

-- Improving entry area and circulation for vehicles and access for first responders
+- Improved entry area and circulation for vehicles and access for first responders

-- Formalizing upper parking lot design to maximize space allotted for parking
+- Formalized upper parking lot design to maximize space allotted for parking

-To enable construction of the safety and road access improvements, 52 trees will be removed and replanted at a 4:1 ratio.
+To enable construction of the safety and road access improvements, 52 trees were removed and replanted at a ratio of 4:1

-Logs salvaged from the tree removal process will be used by our environment and parks staff to:
+Logs salvaged from the tree removal process are being used by our environment and parks staff to: